MoinMN/MumbaiLocal-QR/README.md

 # MumbaiLocal-QR

 > **Abstract** : An online website which we will be providing QR codes of Mumbai Local Railway station.
+A Search Bar is include will only search station name.

 ### Website
 - [QR Code for Mumbai Local Railway Station](https://moinmn.github.io/MumbaiLocal-QR)